-After using methamphetamine people can feel exhausted and irritable.
-Their moods can swing from elation to depression.
+After using methamphetamine people can feel exhausted and irritable with moods swinging from elation to depression.
 They can be reactive and in some cases violent especially after heavy and prolonged use.
-These feelings can last up to several days after methamphetamine use has stopped.
-People who are dependent on methamphetamine can feel this way for up to 3 months.
-Children who are in the care of those using or coming down from methamphetamine should have alternative arrangements made for them.
+These feelings can last several days after methamphetamine use has stopped.
+People who are dependent on methamphetamine can feel this way for months.